mnellemann/hmci/README.md

 There are few steps in the installation.

 1. Preparations of the Hardware Management Console (HMC)
-2. Installation of InfluxDB, Grafana and the HMCi (this) software
+2. Installation of InfluxDB/Prometheus, Grafana and the HMCi (this) software
 3. Configure Grafana and import example dashboards